-Being near marijuana or other controlled substances may give an officer probable cause to arrest you, but the government will need evidence that establishes beyond a reasonable doubt that you were intentionally or knowingly in possession of the substance.
+Being near marijuana or other controlled substances may give an officer probable cause to arrest you, but the government will need evidence that establishes beyond a reasonable doubt that you were knowingly in possession of the substance if they wish to convict you.

 There are a wide range of substances criminalized by the Texas Controlled Substances Act.
 The government has classified all of these substance into penalty groups.
 The severity of the penalty you face for possessing or delivering one of these substances is typically decided by two factors, how the substance is classified (i.e. the penalty group) and how much of the substance you are accused of possessing or delivering.